 Harissa Chicken and Rice

-This is one of those no-measure recipes.
+This is one of those no-measure quick Moroccan recipes.
 It’s really that simple.
 In a bowl whisk together all of the spices and rub the chicken down and pop it in the oven.
 Cook the rice while you’re waiting and that’s it.
 Use whatever cuts of chicken you like and make it as spicy as you like.

 Amnah’s Moroccan Meatball Tagine